arjavpoudel/arjavpoudel.github.io/_posts/2026-01-04-the-parable-of-inference.md

 - The Weight of the Sacred Center, which constantly tugged the cloth back toward simplicity, lest it twist itself into extravagant lies.
 - The Weight of the Mirror-Shadow, which pulled hard whenever the cloth failed to resemble the shadow it was meant to explain.

-The inventor tightened the gears until these two forces reached a **Natural Tension**.
+The inventor tightened the gears until these two forces reached a Natural Tension.
 The Loom learned that to satisfy both weights at once, it had to find the most efficient way to squeeze the essence of a shadow into the simplest possible pinning of the cloth. the Loom learned never to create more complexity than the shadow demanded, and never less than it required.

 Bets of all, The inventor knew he only need pay the price of this labour once.
-Now, anyone could feed a shadow into the Loom's maw, and- in a heartbeat - the gears whir, the hooks snap into the earth, and the cloth is instantly transformed into a **Cloak**.
+Now, anyone could feed a shadow into the Loom's maw, and- in a heartbeat - the gears whir, the hooks snap into the earth, and the cloth is instantly transformed into a Cloak.
 The Truth it reveals is but a silhouette, but it is enough to recognize the Being behind the mist.

 ### The Path of a Thousand Stitches